-Veterans groups sound the alarm on Trump's plan to replace VA Secretary
+Veterans groups sound the alarm on Trump's plan to replace VA secretary

-Washington (CNN)Veterans Affairs Secretary David Shulkin appears to be on thin ice with the White House, but Shulkin has maintained a critical bloc of support in the nation's veterans groups, who have come out vocally calling on President Donald Trump to keep him at the helm of the agency.
+Washington (CNN)Veterans Affairs Secretary David Shulkin appears to be on thin ice with the White House, but Shulkin has maintained a critical bloc of support in the nation's veterans groups.

+Shulkin will meet with representatives from major veterans organizations on Thursday, two sources confirmed to CNN, as many of their leaders have publicly called on President Donald Trump to keep him at the top of the agency, and worried that a replacement could imperil care for veterans.

 John Rowan, the head of the Vietnam Veterans of America, defended Shulkin on Tuesday, saying that Shulkin has stayed true to the agency's mission of serving America's veterans -- and that he wants to see Shulkin finish what he started.